-Northern Ireland’s science and discovery centre, W5 has joined forces with the British Council to deliver an innovative virtual schools’ programme that aims to inspire engagement in languages and STEM.
+Last month, W5 joined forces with the British Council to deliver and host ' A Bridge to France' - an innovative schools’ programme that aims to inspire engagement in languages and STEM.